230109training/training/exercises/interview/mock_panel_guide.md

     - You can also mention any relevant projects or experience with the relevant technologies
 3. Ask Questions
     - Start the interview with asking questions related to the the interviewers respective job
+    - Each interviewer should ask at least two questions
     - Don't forget to ask follow up questions
+    - Take notes for each response
+        - These notes will be used when it comes time to grade the interviewee
 4. Share Feedback
     - Once the interview is over, provide constructive feedback on the interviewee's performance
     - Focus on both the strengths and where they can improve